(introductory price reduction is in effect)

 Over 90% of chronic infections are biofilm related and have a key role on treatment and antimicrobial resistance, yet, biofilms are under-diagnosed and generally ignored.
 More importantly, the results of medical studies are ignored as mainstream medicine rather let patients die than incorporate into the treatment modalities antibiotic boosting compounds, such as EDTA.
 Every hospital has IV EDTA units for chronic lead (Pb) toxic overload.
 Yet, nobody in a hospital brings some EDTA to the Infectious Unit to supercharge the antibiotic’s effects against resistance bacteria and save the patients.
 Not lack of knowledge or ability but rather pure ignorance and a kind of ‘tunnel vision’ results in the killing of 23,000 patients from resistant bacteria.

-The anti-bacterial herbs are always superior to antibiotics
+Why anti-bacterial herbs can be superior to antibiotics?

 Bacteria can develop resistance against one drug, containing a synthetic compound that is typically targets one receptor site or one biochemical step.
 There is no chance for a bacteria to develop resistance against 40 biologically active alkaloids found in a herb.
 A combination of herbs, found in Anti-Biofilm is an absolute guarantee against the development of any bacterial resistance ever.
 This is why anti-bacterial herbs are always superior to antibiotics.
 Also, herbs or rather herbal combinations, such as found in Anti-Biofilm, are not too specific and too selective to target only bacteria but also targets fungus (Candida) and viruses.
 This broad approach ensures that Candida can’t get out of control.
 When only antibiotics are taken, often fungal infections become a concern.

-Finally, herbs have immune boosting aspects that is highly desirable in all chronic conditions.
+Finally, herbs have immune boosting aspects that is highly desirable in chronic conditions.

 It is not widely known, but Ca-EDTA can break bacterial resistance [1,2].